sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?) gap broken -- gap('2+3') fails on cloud (but works on my laptop!)
 - [ ] (2:00?)
 Grayson -- ensure valid html: http://validator.w3.org/check?uri=https%3A%2F%2Fcloud.sagemath.com%2F
-- [ ] (1:00?) update codemirror display more, e.g., after making output.
+- [ ] (1:00?) update codemirror display more, e.g., after making output.  see https://groups.google.com/forum/#!topic/codemirror/aYpevIzBUYk
 - [ ] (0:45?) mathjax special case: `$a<b$` is misparsed, whereas `$a < b$` is OK.
 We should somehow fix such things in the html function, since mathjax can't.
 - [ ] (0:45?) fix my class notes to work with correct math markup... ($$ bug makes this something to *not* do until above fixed)
 - [ ] (1:00?) show(matplotlib graphic) -- might as well work